Spazzinq/Spazzinq/README.md

 ### Hey there 👋

-I’m a software developer from the Ohio State University with significant experience in Java, Python, and Docker.
+I’m a software developer from Swarthmore College with significant experience in Java, Python, and Docker.

 It's a pleasure to meet you.